leweaver/orangine/README.md

 ```
 git clone git@bitbucket.org:orangine/orangine.git c:\repos\orangine
 ```

+**Note**: Make sure you have added your SSH public key to both github.com and bitbucket.com

 ## Build dependencies
 Our third party dependencies have a number of build and integration methods.
 To make things easier, a helper script in the root directory will configure, build and install these: